34th Women’s Senior Stroke Play

 What’s Included: The entry fee includes greens fees, cart fees, and range fees for the practice round and all championship rounds.
 The entry fee will also include a championship tee gift and lunch after the first and final round.

-Practice Round Information: Each player is allowed one (1) complimentary practice round at Bentwood Country Club on Sunday, September 17.
+Practice Round Information: Each player is allowed one (1) complimentary practice round at Bentwood Country Club.
+In light of the Club’s ongoing Championship, practice rounds can be played anytime the week of September 12-15 or after 1:30 PM on September 16-17.
 Players must identify themselves as 2023 Women’s Senior Stroke Play player to schedule a practice round.

-Starting Times/Pairings Information: Starting Times/Pairings for the first round will be made available online at www.txga.org no later than Friday, September 15 by 5:00 PM.
+Starting Times/Pairings Information: Starting times/pairings for the first and second round will be made available online at www.txga.org no later than Friday, September 15 by 5:00 PM.
 Final round starting time/pairings will be available in the evening preceding play (approximately one hour after the completion of play) online at www.txga.org.

 Prizes/Awards: Merchandise gift certificates redeemable at the host club golf shop will be awarded within each flight.
-The Overall Senior Champion will be awarded from the Championship Tees.
-A Super Senior Champion (65-69 as of the tournament start date) will be awarded from the Championship Tees and the Flights Tees.
-The Legends Champion (70 or older as of the tournament start date) will be awarded from the Flights Tees.
-The Founders Cup is awarded to the club whose two players had the lowest combined net score in first round.
+The Overall Senior Champion will be awarded from the Championship tees.
+A Super Senior will be awarded from the Championship tees (any player 65+ years of age) and the Flights tees (any player 65-69 years of age).
+The Legends Champion (any player 70+ years of age) will be awarded from the Flights tees.
+The Founders Cup trophy will be awarded to the club whose two (2) players had the lowest combined round one net score.

 Caddies: Caddies are permitted and must adhere to all TGA Competition Policies and host club policies.